A solo trip to get fit before going on the

 Previous page

-I have several motives for writing-up these accounts and one is certainly to make available some of my photos from the 1960's.
+I have several motives for writing-up these accounts and one of them is to make available some of my photos from the 1960's as a record of the times.

 Lizumer Hütte